n1kdo/BandSelector/README.md

 This project is intended to operate a remote antenna switch.

 How is it different from commercial-off-the-shelf solutions?
 * Direct interface with Elecraft 15-Pin interface.
-Use Y-cable or Y-box
+It reads BCD band data using the Elecraft Y-cable or a device like a Y-box.
+  * provides transmit inhibit and power sense/control.
   * it's not designed for other radios.
+Tested on Elecraft only.
 * Wireless!
 It runs over WiFi, connect the band selector to the 15-pin accessory connector, and supply DC to the coaxial power jack.
 * Automatic TX Inhibit prevents TX into wrong/no antenna.
 * Cheap cheap compared to existing commercial solutions.
-About $77 for each band selector.
+  About $77 for each band selector, if you build one or two yourself.
+  (Circuit boards come in threes from Oshpark.)
 * Open Source Hardware and Software.
 Do what you will with attribution.

 ![Band Selector](images/band-selector.jpg "Band Selector") Band Selector